open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 The creating of more content is limited by the amount of people, time and financial resources.
 Everything is on a voluntary basis. {{< /expand >}}

+{{< card2 "Successes and failures">}}

+ Successful is the ready to use prototype we developed.

+ In my opinion, it's a very high quality documentation of all the components, it’s very structured.
+We were able to develop educational resources within such a hardware project which isn’t typical.

+  The idea behind the open education resources was that people who want to contribute in the development have a starting point of what do they want to develop.

+  The feedback on hardware design is crucial.
+It would be easier with a lot of contributors.
+For now, there's not so much qualitative feedback for the design.
+ It would be nice to have more contributors dedicated on the electrical hardware design.

+ If we would have people who manage the feedback and community work, we could get more qualitative feedback out of it.

+{{< /card2 >}}

 > What was successful and what wasn't about the project?

 {{< expand "Show answer">}} Successful is the ready to use prototype we developed.
 I would